tareqanwar/wsl-dotfiles/README.md

 ### About Hyper Terminal

 I'm using [Hyper](https://hyper.is).
-It's a customizable Terminal Emulator built in js. .hyper.js file will be copied to your windows home folder when you run install command from above.
+It's a customizable Terminal Emulator built in js and electron.
+Hyper config file .hyper.js will be copied to your windows home folder when you run install command from above.